 Using water carefully in the home is another way to reduce your carbon footprint.
 Also, using unheated water for your laundry and washing in full loads saves energy and conserves water.
 You should consider line drying as well; it would cut out the energy needed to power a dryer.

 Reversing the present course of climate change calls for global action.
 One person, one organization, or a single country can not do it alone.
-However, every individual has a role to play.
+However, every individual has a role to play, especially if we all take steps to lower our average carbon footprint.

 Reducing your carbon footprint will go a long way in supporting global efforts.
-Keep in mind that, in fighting climate change, every action is important.
+Keep in mind that every action is important in fighting climate change.

 Micheal Clark and David Tilman (2017) Comparative analysis of environmental impacts of agricultural production systems, agricultural input efficiency and food choice.
 Environmental Research Letters.
 12 064016.